 Guide to the ACME EDM Experiment

-An ongoing series in which I introduce the electron EDM experiment I am working on at Harvard bit by bit, trying as much as possible to avoid technical jargon and making an explanation understandable by a general audience with only high school-level mathematics.
-Our official website is here.
+An series in which I introduce the electron EDM experiment I am working on at Harvard bit by bit, trying as much as possible to avoid technical jargon and making an explanation understandable by a general audience with only high school-level mathematics.
+The official website of the ACME experiment is here.

 For an explanation for why the roundness of the electron matters at all, read Why CP Violation Might Explain Everything About the Universe explaining how the electron EDM relates to the problem of baryon asymmetry.